NatLabRockies/batmods-lite/docs/_build/_sources/api/bmlite/materials/_graphite_slow/index.rst.txt

    Computationally slow Graphite kinetic and transport properties.

-   Differs from ``GraphiteFast`` because the equilibrium potential is piecewise here, making it slower to evaluate.
+   Differs from ``GraphiteFast`` because the equilibrium potential is piecewise here, making it more accurate, but slower to evaluate.

    :param alpha_a: Anodic symmetry factor in Butler-Volmer expression [-].
    :type alpha_a: float